hashicorp/terraform-website/content/source/docs/enterprise/upgrade/index.html.md

 ![screenshot: a successfully completed migration](./images/new-workspace-success.png)

 If the migration fails, the error message should explain the problem; most commonly, migration fails when a different user has locked the legacy environment, and you must unlock it to proceed.
-If you encounter an error you can't recover from, please contact Hashicorp support.
+If you encounter an error you can't recover from, please contact HashiCorp support.

 ### Step 3.c: Inspect the New Workspace's Settings